 Other licensed horse racebooks in Illinois include:

-Most bettors have a dream of hitting a big payday on an unlikely winner.
+Most bettors dream of hitting a big payday on an unlikely winner.
 However, the odds of getting a massive payout on a straight bet are not great.
 Fortunately, that isn’t the only way to bet on horse races in Illinois.
 The menu of horse wagers in Illinois includes:

 Additionally, you can opt to “box” your bet, which means you put down money on all the possible outcomes in a bet that covers the top two, three or even four horses in a race.
 Box bets are a way to hedge your wager and increase your likelihood of seeing some return.
 However, you’ll pay for that diminished risk in a more expensive stake.